Southern Region of British Railways: Traction and rolling stock

 At the time of its creation the Southern Region still had large numbers of steam locomotives The Southern Region also owned three locomotive works at Ashford, Brighton, and Eastleigh, two carriage works (Eastleigh and Lancing) and a wagon works at Ashford.
 Most of these closed before privatisation.

 Unlike the other regions of British Railways, the Southern Region did not rush to withdraw its steam locomotives, instead using them right up to the completion of large-scale electrification.
-Consequently, the Southern Region was the last region in Britain to regularly use steam on high speed expresses and to have steam operated branch lines.
-Steam traction over the region finally ended in July 1967, to be replaced by a combination of multiple units and locomotives.
+Consequently, the Southern Region was the last region in Britain to regularly use steam on high-speed expresses and to have steam operated branch lines.
+Steam traction over the region finally ended in July 1967.

-The region had ordered large fleets of slam-door electric multiple unit rolling stock with Mark 1 bodies in the 1950s and 1960s, but some Southern Railway-style units survived until the mid-1990s.
-By that time, much of the Region's slam door fleet reached the end of its design life of 35–40 years and was replaced by more reliable sliding- and plug-door stock - much of it after privatisation (mainly using Electrostar and Desiro trains) - although BR started to replace inner suburban trains from the 1970s.

-A fleet of diesel-electric multiple units, also known by enthusiasts as "Thumpers" because of their distinctive engines, ran on non- or partly-electrified routes.
-These include the Oxted line, the Hastings line and the North Downs line.